 Improve accessibility to Internet services by reducing broadband subscription costs to levels affordable by a wider section of the community, with concessions for free and open access in public areas.

-Mainstream accessible ICTs and Assistive Technologies for inclusive education and education for all, with particular emphasis on women and youth, including with disabilities.
+Mainstream accessible ICTs and Assistive Technologies for inclusive education and education for all, with particular emphasis on women and youth, including with impairments.

 Develop content respecting accessibility and open standards to all members of the community.